jonathanknowles/quickcheck-groups/README.md

-Support for testing Semigroup subclass instances with QuickCheck.
+QuickCheck support for testing instances of classes defined in the `monoid-subclasses` library.